Duke Porn Star Belle Knox Is the Hero I'd Been Waiting For

 Ashley wasn’t that sort of hero.
 Nor should she have been: she was her own self, living her life as she saw fit.
 But surely there was some young woman—or man—up to the challenge of taking this rather prevalent archetype—the exceptionally talented youth with no money and plenty of hard choices—into the public eye.

-As it turns out, the hero I was waiting for was Belle Knox, the Duke University pornstar, who has arrived on the scene in the past few weeks like Veronica Franco in the midst of the Counter Reformation, blade in hand and ready for a duel of ideas.
+As it turns out, the hero I was waiting for was Belle Knox, the Duke University pornstar, who arrived on the scene this March like Veronica Franco in the midst of the Counter Reformation, blade in hand and ready for a duel of ideas.

 Why Veronica Franco, you might ask?
 Because in 16th century Venice, education was afforded to women of upper class nobility, and rarely to female citizens.
 Courtesans were the exception to the rule, and were paid to be equally sharp in jousts of the intellect and jousts of bedroom swordplay, giving them the rather exclusive opportunity to be educated well beyond the class they were born into.
 Veronica Franco was one such courtesan: a sex worker and an esteemed published poet.
 The two occupations were not mutually exclusive, and it is the former that afforded the education and social opportunities required for the latter.

 When we think that sex workers of Veronica Franco’s day were among the very few women of modest beginnings who could acquire an education to rival that of the male and female nobility with which they mingled, it seems that we’ve come full-circle in seeing Belle Knox rise as a shining modern example of the scholarly sex-worker.
 Perhaps the cost of an education hasn’t changed at all.